 Putting students' computers in the context of office machines, gaming or real work will help finalize configuration much more reasonable than just looking at the price list.
 Illustration photo: Dinkun Chen / Wikimedia Commons (CC BY-SA 4.0).

-• Clarifying real needs: Buying the right machine is the process of analyzing the actual work to be done, not chasing after a fancy name.
+• Clarifying real needs: Buying the right machine is the process of analyzing the actual work that will be done, not chasing after fancy names.

 • Keep your budget in the right place: Understanding your needs helps you know whether to put money into CPU, RAM, SSD, GPU or the screen.